COVID-19 Prevention Guidelines for External Events at OIST

 - Thoroughly implement infection prevention measures in accordance with industryspecific guidelines and OIST guidelines.
 Inform participants in advance about the implemented countermeasures to prevent the spread of infection by announcing it on your event’s website, etc.

-- If your event charges participation fees, please consider implementing ways to refund the fees and publicize the refund policy in advance.
+- Clearly define procedures to prevent those exhibiting symptoms or those who have tested positive for COVID-19 from attending the event.
+Make sure that all participants are informed of these procedures.
+If your event charges participation fees, please consider implementing ways to refund the fees and publicize the refund policy in advance.
 A refund will encourage symptomatic people to stay home and discourage them from participating in the event.

 - Ask participants who are not feeling well to refrain from participating.
 In addition, encourage participants to carefully consider their participation if they are coming from areas where the local government has issued an official request to refrain from going out.

 - Determine rules regarding restrictions on participants before the event and clarify the rules regarding temperature checks at the entrance and restrictions on the entrance of people with fever or symptoms.
 Make these regulations known to the attendees and submit them to OIST in advance.

 - Ask participants to use contact tracing apps such as COVID-19 Contact-Confirming Application (COCOA).